bentoml/BentoML/docs/source/guides/model-store.rst

 If you use ``bentoml.models.get()`` inside the constructor, it works locally because the model is fetched every time an instance of the Service is created.
 In local development, this might not be a problem because the environment is controlled and the model is readily available.
 However, when you deploy the Service in a production environment like BentoCloud, this can lead to issues:

 - Dependency tracking: BentoML might not automatically recognize the model as a dependency of the Service, as it's not declared at the class level.
 This can lead to deployment packages missing required models.
+To avoid this, you can specify the ``models`` field in ``bentofile.yaml`` to tell BentoML explicitly what models should be referenced.
+For more information, see :ref:`build-options-model`.
 - Performance: Loading the model in every instance initialization can significantly increase memory usage and slow down the startup time of each :doc:`worker </guides/workers>`, especially if your model is large.

 Consider the following when deciding where to use ``bentoml.models.get()``: